-BLC Bank, the only Lebanese bank to participate in the Global Banking Alliance for Women’s Summit in Washington D.C., USA
+BLC Bank is the only Lebanese bank to participate in the Global Banking Alliance for Women’s Summit in Washington, D.C., USA

-As part of BLC Bank’s We Initiative program, aiming at supporting and empowering women in the economy and in line with the bank’s commitment to place women at the forefront of business and banking, BLC Bank took part of the 13th annual summit of the Global Banking Alliance (GBA) for women in Washington D.C. thus contributing to finding new ways to provide female entrepreneurs the vital access to capital, markets, training and education opportunities in order to help them thrive.
+As part of BLC Bank’s We Initiative program aimed at supporting and empowering women in the economy, and in line with the bank’s commitment to place women at the forefront of business and banking, BLC Bank took part in the 13th annual Summit of the Global Banking Alliance for Women (GBA) in Washington, D.C., thus contributing to finding new ways to provide female entrepreneurs vital access to capital, markets, training and education opportunities in order to help them thrive.

-The GBA summit, held in Washington on Sept.
-17-19, has been bringing together global financial institutions, government actors, policymakers and thought-leaders for 13 years now to share some of the best talent, ideas and policy thinking on the subject.
+The GBA Summit, held in Washington from Sept.
+17-19, has been bringing together top talent from global financial institutions, government actors, policymakers and thought leaders for 13 years to share some of the best ideas and policy thinking on the subject of female economic empowerment.

 “BLC Bank has, for a number of years, worked to foster and grow women’s roles in business.
-Access to banking institutions is key, but so is training and building a policy framework that encourages and facilitates female entrepreneurs’ success”, said Tania Moussallem, Assistant General Manager of the Strategic Business Development & Financial Management Group at BLC Bank and Vice-Chairman and Treasurer of GBA’s Governing Board.
-“BLC Bank is proud to be a part of another GBA summit and we are keen to start translating the exciting ideas we saw into tangible development”, she continued.
+Access to banking institutions is key, but so is training and building a policy framework that encourages and facilitates female entrepreneurs’ success,” said Tania Moussallem, Assistant General Manager of the Strategic Business Development & Financial Management Group at BLC Bank and Vice-Chairman and Treasurer of GBA’s Governing Board.
+“BLC Bank is proud to be a part of another GBA Summit, and we are keen to start translating the exciting ideas we saw into tangible development,” she continued.

-The focus this year was on mechanisms to drive the growth and scale of women's wealth creation with a mix of high-level policy discussions, and valuable networking which BLC Bank took an active role in.
-“Now we’re back, enthused and rearing to start building some exciting new programs for women”, reiterated Moussallem.
+The focus of this year’s Summit was on mechanisms to drive the growth and scale of women's wealth creation, with a mix of high-level policy discussions and valuable networking, which BLC Bank took an active role in.
+“Now we’re back, enthused and rearing to start building some exciting new programs for women,” reiterated Moussallem.

-It is worth mentioning that BLC Bank is one of 15 banks – and the only Lebanese bank – participating in GBA’s Clinton Global Initiative (CGI) commitment, aiming at mobilizing $4.3 billion for women-owned businesses worldwide, opening up financial access for an additional 2 million women.
+BLC Bank is also one of 15 GBA member banks – and the only Lebanese bank – participating in GBA’s Clinton Global Initiative (CGI) Commitment to Action, aiming to mobilize an additional $4.3 billion for women-owned businesses worldwide to open up financial access for an additional 2 million women.
 The commitment has three levels: 1) Proving the business case for serving women through first-of-its-kind sex-disaggregated data collection, 2) Scaling knowledge transfer to promote rapid adoption by additional banks, and 3) Leveraging partnerships.

 As part of the commitment, GBA banks have agreed to share data and results from their Women’s Market programs, creating what will be the first global warehouse of sex-disaggregated customer data from banks.
 The data will paint the first global picture of the female economy for banks, proving to them that this is a profitable segment to serve.